victorli2002/SportsBettingDSL/README.md

 ### Bets

 Before you bet on something, its a planned bet
-Since it's just a plan, PlannedBet is a list of fixtures that you can select.
+Since it's just a plan, PlannedBet actually just a list of fixtures that you can select.

 arguments:
 - a backend